The lattice of varieties of monoids: Finiteness conditions

 \begin{question} Is the analog of Proposition~\ref{small orthodox} true for arbitrary varieties of completely regular monoids? \end{question}

-A variety that is finitely based, finitely generated and small is a \emph{Cross variety}.
-Practically all current information on small varieties outside the completely regular case is a certain number of examples obtained in the study of Cross varieties.
-It is proved by Oates and Powell~\cite[Theorem~3]{Oates-Powell-64} that every finitely generated group variety is Cross.
-The analog of this result for semigroup or monoid varieties is false, for instance, there exist finitely generated examples that are non-finitely based and contain uncountably many subvarieties, see~\cite{Trakhtman-88} for semigroup varieties and~\cite{Jackson-Lee-18} for monoid ones.
+A \emph{Cross variety} is a variety that is finitely based, finitely generated, and small.
+Practically, all current information on small varieties outside the completely regular case is a certain number of examples obtained in the study of Cross varieties.
+Every finitely generated group variety is Cross~\cite{Oates-Powell-64}, but the analog of this result does not hold for semigroup or monoid varieties; for instance, there exist finitely generated varieties of semigroups~\cite{Trakhtman-88} and of monoids \cite{Jackson-Lee-18,Jackson-Zhang-21} that are both non-finitely based and with uncountably many subvarieties.

-Cross monoid varieties constitute an important subclass of the class of small varieties.
+Cross monoid varieties constitute an important subclass of the class of small monoid varieties.
 A non-Cross variety is \emph{almost Cross} if all its proper subvarieties are Cross.
 It is natural to investigate almost Cross varieties since by Zorn's lemma, every non-Cross variety contains an almost Cross subvariety.
 Many articles are devoted to Cross or almost Cross monoid varieties.
-We will not survey all these works here, as it is outside the scope of this survey.
+We will not survey all these works here since it is outside the scope of this survey.
 We restrict our attention to only articles in which the Cross or almost Cross property of a variety is established through a complete description of its subvariety lattice.
 Further, we will only exhibit here Cross varieties and almost Cross varieties that have not appeared above.

 Most known examples of almost Cross monoid varieties arise in the study of \emph{limit varieties}, that is, non-finitely based varieties whose proper subvarieties are all finitely based.
 It follows from Zorn's lemma that every non-finitely based variety contains a limit subvariety; this is a main motivation to study limit varieties.